 There’s another aspect to this work that we don’t believe most people can do by themselves: and that’s the work we do as your Thinking Partner.
 We get to know you, really know you, in this work.
 And that means we can help you make the sometimes hard or complex decisions that are necessary to live a life true to you.

 Our clients feel obvious, and often immediate, relief when they finally start working with someone they can rely on to keep on top of All The Stuff in your financial life (you can stop uselessly fretting!) and someone who listens.
 Like, Actually Listens.

 And, if you’re a couple, we listen to each of you.
-Oftentimes there’s a “finance person” in the relationship.
+Oftentimes there’s a “money person” in the relationship.
 That’s totally cool.
 Division of labor and all that.
-In this work, each of you has equal importance.
+In this work, each of you has equal importance